pgbouncer/pgbouncer/doc/config.md

 * Supported lines are only of the form `map-name system-username database-username`.
 * There is no support for including file/directory.
 * System-username field: Not supported: regular expressions.
 * Database-username field: Supports `all` or a single postgres user name.
-Not supported: `+groupname`, multiple names, regular expressions.
+Not supported: `+groupname`, regular expressions.

 ## Examples